symfony/symfony-docs/components/validator.rst

 The Validator component behavior is based on two concepts:

-* Contraints, which define the rules to be validated;
+* Constraints, which define the rules to be validated;
 * Validators, which are the classes that contain the actual validation logic.

 The following example shows how to validate that a string is at least 10